Tuskegee University: Academics

 Tuskegee University began offering certificates in Architecture under the Division of Mechanical Industries in 1893.
 The 4-year curriculum in architecture leading to the Bachelor of Science degree was initiated in 1957 and the professional 6-year program in 1965.
 The Robert R. Taylor School of Architecture offers two professional programs: Architecture, and Construction Science and Management.
 The 5-year Bachelor of Architecture program is fully accredited by the National Architectural Accrediting Board (NAAB).
 Graduates of the program are qualified to become registered architects.

 In 2019, Tuskegee signed a partnership with the Ross University School of Medicine to help redress diversity shortages in the medical field.
 Qualified Tuskegee students will automatically gain admissions into the medical school with a tuition-free first semester.

-In 2020, Tuskegee established a strategic partnership with the Cumberland School of Law that will allow Tuskegee students to receive a bachelor's degree and law degree in six years as opposed to the traditional seven.
+In 2020, Tuskegee established a strategic partnership with the Cumberland School of Law that will allow Tuskegee students to receive a bachelor's degree and Juris Doctor degree in six years as opposed to the traditional seven.